Pingtan Marine Enterprise (PME) versus Sino Agro Food (SIAF) Critical Review

 Insider and Institutional Ownership

 0.8% of Pingtan Marine Enterprise shares are owned by institutional investors.
 Comparatively, 0.2% of Sino Agro Food shares are owned by institutional investors.
 57.4% of Pingtan Marine Enterprise shares are owned by company insiders.
 Comparatively, 5.9% of Sino Agro Food shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

 Analyst Recommendations

-This is a breakdown of current ratings and price targets for Pingtan Marine Enterprise and Sino Agro Food, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Pingtan Marine Enterprise and Sino Agro Food, as provided by MarketBeat.com.

 |Sell Ratings